 Now, look at the example data of the same thing.

-If you insert the chart and trend line for this data set, we will get the below kind of chart.
+If we insert the chart and trend line for this data set, we will get the below kind of chart.

-If you look at the linear line and dot of our data set, it seems to be not an exact relationship at all between the two sets of data points.
+If we look at our data set’s linear line and dot, there seems to be no exact relationship between the two data points.

-These kinds of data sets are called excel “Non-Linear Regression” data points.
+These data sets are called Excel “non-linear regression” data points.

-Now we will see another example of this excel non-linear regression data point.
+We will see another example of this Excel non-linear regression data point.
 Consider the below data.

-Above is the data of Rain Fall and Crops Purchased data.
+Above is the data on rainfall and crops purchased data.

-- Now we need to see the relationship between rainfall and crops purchased.
-For this, create a scattered chart.
+- Now, we need to see the relationship between rainfall and crops purchased.
+For this, we must create a scatter chart.

 - Insert a linear line for the chart.

-As we can for the same set of rainfall, different crop quantities are purchased for the same rainfall set.
-For example, look at the rainfall at 20; in this rainfall range, crop purchased quantities are 4598, 3562, and 1184.
+We can see that different crop quantities are purchased for the same rainfall set.
+For example, look at the rainfall at 20.
+In this rainfall range, crop purchased quantities are 4598, 3562, and 1184.

-This may be due to the season as well.
-Rain could be the same amount, but due to different time frames, farers have purchased different quantities.
+It may be due to the season as well.
+For example, rain could be the same amount, but farmers have purchased different quantities due to different time frames.

 Things to Remember

 - Linear and non-linear are two different things from each other.

 - A strong statistical background is required to understand these things.

-- Understand what linear regression is before learned about non-linear.
+- We must understand what linear regression is before learning about non-linear.

-This has been a guide to Non-Linear Regression in Excel.
-Here we discuss how to do non-linear regression in excel along with examples and downloadable excel template.
-You may learn more about excel from the following articles –
+This article is a guide to Non-Linear Regression in Excel.
+We discuss how to do non-linear regression in Excel, along with examples and a downloadable Excel template.
+You may learn more about Excel from the following articles: –